 - Work with outside agencies for advice and to organise further support

-- Supporting looked-after children in school and liaising with Social Workers around personalised plans
+- Supporting and liaising with Social Workers around personalised plans

-- Development of strategies to improve attendance including group work with targeted student
+- Development of strategies to improve attendance including group work with targeted students

 Admission Arrangements for children with SEND